For Inspiration and Recognition of Science and Technology: FIRST Robotics Competition

 The first and highest-scale program developed through FIRST is the FIRST Robotics Competition, which is designed to inspire high school students to become engineers by giving them real world experience working with engineers to develop a robot.
 The inaugural FIRST Robotics Competition was held in 1992 in the Manchester Memorial High School gymnasium.
 As of 2019, over 3,700 high school teams totaling over 46,000 students from Australia, Brazil, Canada, France, Turkey, Israel, Mexico, the Netherlands, the United States, the United Kingdom, and more compete in the annual competition, with more than 9000 teams (active and inactive) in existence.

 The competition challenge changes each year, and the teams can reuse only certain components from previous years.
-The robots weigh at most 125 lb, without batteries and bumpers.
+The robots have maximum weight and size, usually around 125 lb and 25 by 25 inches.
 The kit issued to each team contains a base set of parts.
-Registration and the kit of parts together cost about US$6,000.
-In addition to that, teams are allowed to spend another $5,500 on their robot.
-The purpose of this rule is to lessen the influence of money on teams' competitiveness.
-Details of the game have been released on the first Saturday in January (except when that Saturday falls on January 1 or 2), and the teams have been given six weeks to construct a robot that can accomplish the game's tasks.
+Registration and the kit of parts together cost about US$6,500.
+Details of the game have been released on the first Saturday in January (except when that Saturday falls on January 1 or 2), and the teams have been given about six weeks to construct a robot that can accomplish the game's tasks.

 In 2011, teams participated in 48 regional and district competitions throughout March in an effort to qualify for the FIRST Championship in St. Louis in April.
 Previous years' Championships have been held in Atlanta, Georgia, Houston, Texas and at Walt Disney World's Epcot.
 On October 7, 2009, FIRST announced that the Championship Event will be held in St. Louis, Missouri for 2011 through 2013.

 Each year the FIRST Robotics Competition has scholarships for the participants in the program.
 In 2011, there were over $14 million worth of scholarships from more than 128 colleges and universities, associations, and corporations.

 The district competition system was introduced in Michigan and as of 2017 has expanded to include districts in the Pacific Northwest, the Mid-Atlantic, the Washington DC area, New England, Georgia, North Carolina, Ontario, and Israel.
 When they were created in 2017, the Ontario and Israel districts became the first districts outside of the United States.
 The district competition system changed the traditional "regional" events by allowing teams to compete in multiple smaller events and using an associated ranking algorithm to determine which teams would advance to the next level of the competition.
-In general, there have been pushes to move more regions to the districts system; California, Texas, and New York have especially been pushed to move to the district system.